trema/virtual-network-platform/README.md

 1. Virtual Network Manager

-Since Virtual Network Manager is based on Trema, you need to build Trema before building Virtual Network Manager.
+Since Virtual Network Manager is developed on top of Trema, you need to build Trema before building Virtual Network Manager.

 1.1.
 Build Trema